 - Tools for analyzing information – These tools are used to dig deeper into the data that was previously collected and organized using other software.
 Some data collection tools have built-in analytics, but analytics tools may also include other technologies for collaboration and brainstorming.

 - Tools for presenting information – These tools are meant to make raw data or analytics easy to read and present to other individuals, including those who belong to the product management team and those who do not.
 These include tools for data visualization or diagramming and presentation.

-A wide range of product management documentation tools are available and may not have been covered above.
+A wide range of product management documentation tools is available.
 Tools used for product management documentation vary based on the types of products and the companies doing the documentation.